Plus 1 Advising

-The Smith School's Plus 1 program allows students in approved programs (Smith, BSOS, ARHU and Public Health) to take up to 10 credits of graduate-level business courses at the undergraduate tuition rate while pursuing a bachelor’s degree.
-Students from non-approved programs may participate in the Smith School's Plus 1 program by receiving individualized approval for up to 9 credits.
+The Smith School's Plus 1 program allows students in approved programs (Smith, BSOS, ARHU, Public Health, and INFO) to take up to 10 credits of graduate-level business courses at the undergraduate tuition rate while pursuing a bachelor’s degree.
+Students from non-approved programs may participate in the Smith School's Plus 1 program by receiving individualized approval.
 This page serves as a guide for current Plus 1 undergraduate students to navigate the masters program.

 Key Masters Programs Office Staff Members